-The RH WA is a highly urbanized and socio-ecologically diverse region that faces a wide array of challenges, from water quality and supply issues to urban heat, flooding, disproportionately distributed green space, and habitat degradation.
-Addressing these complex and overlapping issues requires the implementation of multi-benefit, NBS that are tailored to the specific needs of local communities, especially those most vulnerable to climate and environmental stressors.
+The SSMB WA is a highly urbanized and socio-ecologically diverse region that faces a wide array of challenges, from water quality and supply issues to urban heat, flooding, low-quality and disproportionately distributed green space, and habitat degradation.
+Addressing these complex and overlapping issues requires the implementation of multi-benefit, nature-based solutions (NBS) that are tailored to the specific needs of local communities, especially those most vulnerable to climate and environmental stressors.

-To date, nearly all SCW Program Projects in the RH WA have incorporated NBS at a variety of scales, with capture areas ranging from tens of acres to over 15,000 acres.
-These Projects have not only targeted outdoor water pollution and stormwater capture but have also delivered additional CIBs, informed by community-stated priorities, such as reducing litter, improving the quality of and recreational features at existing parks, increasing green space and urban tree canopy, improving air quality, mitigating localized flooding, and enhancing drought resilience by augmenting local water supply with onsite reuse.
+To date, nearly all SCW Program Projects in the SSMB WA have incorporated NBS at a variety of scales, with capture areas ranging from less than a quarter of an acre to over 14,000 acres.
+These Projects have not only targeted outdoor water pollution and stormwater capture but have also delivered additional CIBs, informed by community-stated priorities, such as enhancing climate resilience, increasing access and quality of outdoor public spaces (parks, beaches, riparian corridors), reducing litter, and complete streets.

-Looking ahead, the RH WASC suggests the continued prioritization of multi-benefit Projects that integrate BMPs such as infiltration, bioswales, and urban greening.
+Looking ahead, the SSMB WASC has emphasized the importance of implementing multi-benefit Projects that integrate surfacebased green infrastructure (such as bioswales, urban tree canopy, permeable pavements, and green streets) into existing urban developments, while simultaneously prioritizing the restoration of riparian corridors and marine environments.
 These BMPs offer scalable, flexible solutions for managing stormwater while also delivering critical environmental and public health benefits.
-The RH WASC has stressed the importance of spatial distribution of these efforts to ensure no communities are neglected nor overconcentrated with multi-benefit BMPs.
 Outcomes from the MMS will further support such Projects by providing clear guidance and definitions around creating, enhancing, and restoring habitat and green space under the SCW Program.

-Strategies recommended here and by the RH WASC to guide the design and delivery of future Projects and Programs are informed by broader interested party engagement, as well as alignment with regional and local planning efforts including the Parks Needs Assessment, County of Los Angeles 2045 Climate Action Plan, California NBS Climate Targets, County Water Plan NBS Task Force, and the OurCounty Sustainability Plan.
-Across these efforts, a consistent message has emerged: multi-benefit Projects must prioritize community-wide outcomes, align with community-stated priorities, and support the growth of small-scale, distributed BMPs that can be integrated throughout the RH WA.
+Strategies to guide the design and delivery of future Projects and Programs are informed by broader interested party engagement, as well as alignment with regional and local planning efforts including the Parks Needs Assessment, Comprehensive Conservation and Management, LA's Green New Deal Sustainable City pLAn, California NBS Climate Targets, County Water Plan NBS Task Force, and the OurCounty Sustainability Plan.
+Across these efforts, a consistent message has emerged: multi-benefit Projects must prioritize community-wide outcomes, align with community-stated priorities, and support the growth of small-scale, distributed BMPs that can be integrated throughout the SSMB WA.

-Ultimately, nature-based, multi-benefit Projects in the RH WA must be designed not only to achieve technical and regulatory performance targets but also to create tangible, lasting improvements in community quality of life, restore ecological functions, and build a more resilient, inclusive, and livable watershed for future generations.
+Ultimately, nature-based, multi-benefit Projects in the SSMB WA must be designed not only to achieve technical and regulatory performance targets but also to create tangible, lasting improvements in community quality of life, restore ecological functions, and build a more resilient, inclusive, and livable watershed for future generations.